Understanding Ambivalence

 So why would you waste time and energy on something that's only going to lead to something worse?

-To start telling a partner,
+And to start telling a partner,

-Because that's how the partner's hearing it.
+It's not that I don't care because that's how the partner's hearing it.

-And validating that there's something that makes sense of why they don't want to feel certain things or why they don't want to go into it.
+Yeah i think yeah i think that i really like the idea of really validating their avoidance as a function and validating that there's something that makes sense of why they don't want to feel certain things or why they don't want to go into it.

-I want to bring in a different angle and kind of get your thoughts on it from what I've been seeing.
+Different angle and kind of get your thoughts on it from what I've been seeing because I do think that nine times out of 10,

-The reason that people pull back is they're afraid of how the other partner feels.
+The reason that people pull back is they're afraid of how the other partner feels,

 Right?

-Or the other partner sees that I'm not enough.
+The other partner doesn't care or the other partner sees that I'm not enough or the other partner,

 You know,